SanKolisetty/AlgoWizard/README.md

 The Data Structures Learning Software covers the following topics:

-  - Searching Algorithms
+  - Searching Algorithms which include Bubble, Insertion and Merge Sort
-  - Sorting Algorithms
+  - Sorting Algorithms which include Linear and Binary Search
   - Arrays
   - Stacks
   - Queues
   - Linked Lists
-  - Trees
-  - Graphs

 Each learning module includes instructional content, interactive demonstrations, and quizzes tailored to the specific topic.